Ali-Muhammad24/resume-skill-gap-analyzer/README.md

 python train.py
 ```

-If skipped, the app automatically uses the pre-trained `cross-encoder/stsb-distilroberta-base` model.
+> **Note:** The deployed app loads the fine-tuned Cross-Encoder directly from Hugging Face Hub at runtime—running `train.py` locally is **not required** to use the app.
+It's only needed if you want to reproduce the fine-tuning yourself or experiment with improving the model.
+If the Hub model can't be reached, the app automatically falls back to the pre-trained `cross-encoder/stsb-distilroberta-base` model.

 ### Run the application